suit-wg/manifest-spec/draft-ietf-suit-manifest.md

         - Check Offset Condition (see {{suit-condition-component-offset}})
         - Override Parameters directive (see {{suit-directive-override-parameters}}) for Image Digest B and Image Size B (see {{secparameters}})

-The following operations are placed in the fetch block or install block
+The following commands are placed in the fetch block or install block

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Try Each